-23. New Orleans Botanical Garden New Orleans' first public formal garden opened in 1936, and occupies 12 acres of City Park.
+23. New Orleans Botanical Garden - New Orleans' first public formal garden opened in 1936, and occupies 12 acres of City Park.
 Sculptor Enrique Alferez was one of the garden's designers and created many of its elegant sculptures.

-24. Gardens of Alhambra Constructed by the Moors in Granada, Spain, the Alhambra is a 14th Century complex of palaces and gardens.
+24. GARDENS OF ALHAMBRA - Constructed by the Moors in Granada, Spain, the Alhambra is a 14th Century complex of palaces and gardens.
 Seeking to create "paradise on earth," the gardens' designers filled its courtyards with lush plantings, reflecting pools and fountains.

-25. Parco dei Mostri di Bormazo Pier Francesco Orsini created the "Park of the Monsters" was in Bomarzo, Italy in the 16th Century.
+25. PARCO DEI MOSTRI DI BOMARZO - Pier Francesco Orsini created the "Park of the Monsters" in Bomarzo, Italy in the 16th Century.
 It is filled with dramatic and grotesque larger-than-life sculptures such as the open-mouthed Orcus, the God of the Underworld.